 The court will consider a variety of factors when determining the details of an alimony award.
 While Florida is a no-fault divorce state when it comes to the grounds for a divorce, the court may consider fault, or lack thereof, in making an alimony award.
 The factors for the court to consider in awarding alimony include the following statutory factors:

-If you are trying to negotiate a determination of the type and amount of alimony, you do not have to face this challenge alone.
-Leah Meshelle Snyder, P.A. has been helping residents in Southwest Florida for over 20 years with their family law issues.
-If you are in need of an experienced attorney to handle an alimony issue, contact Leah Meshelle Snyder, P.A. today.
+If you’re trying to negotiate alimony or a spousal support agreement, you don’t have to face this challenge alone.
+Leah Meshelle Snyder, P.A. has been helping residents in the Fort Myers area for over 20 years to ensure their needs are taken care of.
+If you’re in need of an experienced alimony attorney, Contact Leah Meshelle Snyder, P.A. today.